tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 }
 {% endhighlight %}

 Test (play) to see if the code works.

-Now that Nyan Cat is falling, add some lateral movement:
+Now that Nyan Cat is falling, add some lateral movement using the same approach:

 {% highlight js %}
 ...